TomFrost/Jexl/README.md

     npm install jexl --save

-For the frontend, drop `dist/jexl.min.js` into your project and include it on your page with:
+For the frontend, drop `dist/jexl.min.js` into your project.
+It's in a UMD wrapper, so feel free to include it using your favorite module manager or just include it on your page with:

     <script src="path/to/jexl.min.js"></script>

-Access Jexl the same way, backend or front:

-    var jexl = require('Jexl');
+If the above live was used, you now have Jexl!

+    Jexl.eval('2+2').then(function(result) {
+        console.log(result);
+    });

 ## All the details
 ### Unary Operators